 These Rent-to-Own Homes Programs Can Help You Get Into That House

-So let’s say this sounds like your situation — and you like the idea of rent to own.
-But you aren’t sure whether such a program exists to help you get your foot in the door — or even how to find a rent-to-own home that works for you.
+So let’s say this sounds like your situation, and you like the idea of renting to own, but you aren’t sure whether such a program exists to help you get your foot in the door — or even how to find a rent-to-own home that works for you.

 Home Partners of America

-Through the Home Partners program, prospective rent-to-own homebuyers start by filling out a pre-qualification application.
-There are certain qualifications like an annual household income of over $40,000, no open Chapter 7 bankruptcy, and no disqualifying criminal history.
+Through the Home Partners program, prospective rent-to-own homebuyers start by filling out a pre-qualification questionnaire.
+There are certain qualifications, like a verifiable annual household income of more than $40,000, no open Chapter 7 bankruptcy, and no disqualifying criminal history.

-If approved, they’ll then be asked to submit a full application and pay the $75 fee.
-This step includes a soft credit pull, background checks for household members over 18, and reviewing income verification documents.
+If approved, you’ll then be asked to submit a full application and pay the $75 fee.
+This step includes a soft credit pull, background checks for household members 18 and older, and reviewing income verification documents.

-Buyers will need to meet Home Partners’ minimum FICO requirement, which varies by market, and have a maximum debt-to-income ratio (DTI) of 50% to be approved.
+Buyers will need to meet Home Partners’ minimum FICO requirement — which varies by market — and have a maximum debt-to-income (DTI) ratio of 50% or rent-to-income ratio of 40% to be approved.

 “Home Partners is affiliated with various brokerages and can get them connected to a Realtor® — I happen to be on their list,” explains Ellen Williams, a top-selling agent who works with 66% more single-family homes than the average agent in Joliet, Illinois.
 “So after they are approved, I call the client, and we talk about the process, and we go shopping and look for a house they like.”